Tommy Dreamer: Independent circuit (2010–present)

-House of Hardcore (2012–present)
+House of Hardcore (2012–2020)

 In 2012, Dreamer opened his own wrestling promotion and wrestling school, House of Hardcore, which is the name of the former ECW wrestling school.
-The promotion made its debut on October 6, 2012, at the Mid-Hudson Civic Center in Poughkeepsie, NY.
+The promotion made its debut on October 6, 2012, at the Mid-Hudson Civic Center in Poughkeepsie, New York.
 In the main event of the first show, Dreamer lost the FWE Heavyweight Championship to Carlito in a three-way match, which also included Mike Knox.
 On June 22, 2013, Dreamer defeated Lance Storm in the main event at House of Hardcore 2.

 On November 9, 2013, Dreamer participated in the main event of House of Hardcore 3.
 Dreamer and Terry Funk defeated Sean Waltman and Lance Storm.
-The match was promoted as the last time of Funk and Dreamer as tag team.
+The match was promoted as the last time of Funk and Dreamer as a tag team.
 After the match, Dreamer was assaulted by TNA wrestlers Team 3D, Bully Ray (formerly Buh Buh Ray Dudley) and Devon (formerly D-Von).
 Ray challenged Dreamer to a match at TNA One Night Only – Old School.

 On June 6, 2014, Dreamer was scheduled to face Team 3D along with Abyss.
 However, Bully Ray was pulled out of the event, so the main event was Devon and Dreamer vs Rhino and Abyss.
 Dreamer and Devon won the match.
 At House of Hardcore VII, Dreamer wrestled against Bobby Roode for the TNA World Heavyweight Championship, but he was defeated.
 Dreamer now owns his House of Hardcore promotion.
 He has made various touring tours across the United States and over the years at his owner's level he is still fighting and defeating his opponents in hardcore matches.
 On December 2, 2017, House of Hardcore 36 Abyss defeated Dreamer.
-On January 27, 2018, House of Hardcore 37 Team of Tommy Dreamer and Billy Gunn has beat the team of Joey Mercury and Nick Aldis.
-On March 23, 2018, the 38 episode of House of Hardcore Tommy Dreamer beat Joey Mercury in one very brutal street fight match; the day after this match, Dreamer was a contender for NWA World Heavyweight Championship against Nick Aldis, but he failed to win the title.
+On January 27, 2018, House of Hardcore 37 Team of Tommy Dreamer and Billy Gunn beat the team of Joey Mercury and Nick Aldis.
+On March 23, 2018, in the 38 episode of House of Hardcore Tommy Dreamer beat Joey Mercury in one very brutal street fight match; the day after this match, Dreamer was a contender for the NWA World Heavyweight Championship against Nick Aldis, but he failed to win the title.